ipfs/ipfs-update/README.md

 ## Install Location

-`ipfs-update` tries to intelligently pick the correct install location for go-ipfs.
+`ipfs-update` tries to intelligently pick the correct install location for Kubo.

-1. If you have go-ipfs installed, `ipfs-update` will install over your existing install.
+1. If you have Kubo (`ipfs`) installed, `ipfs-update` will install over your existing install.
-2. If you have a Go development environment setup, it will install go-ipfs along with all of your other go programs.
+2. If you have a Go development environment setup, it will install Kubo along with all of your other go programs.
 3. Otherwise, it will try to pick a sane, writable install location.

-Specifically, `ipfs-update` will install go-ipfs according to the following
+Specifically, `ipfs-update` will install Kubo according to the following
 algorithm:

-0. If `go-ipfs` is already installed and in your PATH, `ipfs-update` will replace it. `ipfs-update` will _fail_ if it can't and won't try to install elsewhere.
+0. If Kubo (`ipfs`) is already installed and in your PATH, `ipfs-update` will replace it. `ipfs-update` will _fail_ if it can't and won't try to install elsewhere.
 1. If Go is installed: